Scroll Top

 Adventure

-On this program, adventure is around every corner.
-With its rainforests, volcanoes, hills, and valleys lined with rows of coffee plants, the inland region of Costa Rica offers some of the richest scenery.
-Hike to a waterfall, zipline through the treetops, and relax after a long day in natural hot springs.
+In Costa Rica’s inland region, adventure waits around every corner.
+With its rainforests, volcanoes, hills and valleys filled with coffee plants, this area offers some of the country’s most stunning scenery.
+Hike to a waterfall, zipline through the treetops and unwind in natural hot springs.
 Now that’s what they mean by pura vida!

 IMG_6682-scaled-1500x1000